The origin of consciousness in the breakdown of the bicameral mind

 Once the invention of this mindspace is completed, it leads to an explosion of Old-Greek philosophy.
 An entire new domain of knowledge emerges.
 From what stuff is this newly discovered Mind made?
 Is it immortal?
 The first great figure of this new order is Solon of Athens, with his revolutionary slogan: ‘know thyself’ – an advice that would have been unthinkable in the bicameral age.

 Jaynes also uses the Old Testament as a source of evidence.
-He reads the Bible as a history of mentality.
+He reads it as a history of mentality.
 He invites us to compare the books of Amos and Ecclesiastes.
 Amos is an example of the bicameral mind ('And God said unto me..').
-Ecclesiastes, which was written six centuries later, is an example of subjective consciousness (‘I said to myself:…’).
-In the intermediate centuries, the era of the prophets is a transitional phase.
-The visions or auditory hallucinations of the gods are only heard by certain individuals: the prophets.
-But also this practice loses its power.
-By 400 B.C. the prophets have left the stage.
+Ecclesiastes, written six centuries later, is an example of subjective consciousness (‘I said to myself:…’).
+The era of the prophets is a transitional phase.
+Only they can still experience the visions or auditory hallucinations of the gods.
+But also these figures lose their power.
+Around 400 B.C. the prophets have left the stage.

 Because of the transition to a new mentality, the time is ripe for a religious reformation.
 The teachings of the New Testament can be seen as a religion for ‘people with consciousness’.
 Sin and contrition are now internalized.